mabalija/azure-databricks-labs/db-labs-02-pyjobcli/README.md

 1. Download the **azuredatabricks-py-config.json** to your local file system
 2. Review the configurations in this json file

-# Execute the python job and monitor the results from Databricks CLI
+# Submit the python job and monitor the results from Databricks CLI

 1. Run the below command to create the job in Azure Databricks workspace ` databricks jobs create --json-file <YOUR_LOCAL_PATH>\azuredatabricks-py-config.json `